Matthew R. Dasti

-I am an Associate Professor in the Philosophy Department of Bridgewater State University, specializing in philosophy within classical India.
-I am also a moderator for the Indian Philosophy Blog and a book review editor for Philosophy East and West.
+I am a Professor in the Philosophy Department of Bridgewater State University, specializing in philosophy within classical India.
 To date, my main research interest has been directed toward the early phase of the Nyāya ("Logic") school of classical Hindu philosophy.
 I have been most interested in exploring Nyāya accounts of knowledge sources like perception, inference, and testimony.
 I received my MA/PhD in philosophy from the University of Texas at Austin (2010) and my undergraduate degree from Rutgers University (2004), in history and philosophy.
-I have a long-standing love of Indian thought, and like Schopenhauer, I often find solace in the Upanishads.
+I have a long-standing love of Indian thought, and like Schopenhauer, I find solace in the Upanishads.

 My CV can be found here.